pb4ugoout/Jamboard/carrier_details.md

     1.)
 VCC - 24.5v

     2.)
-No wire in the corresponding cable - Traces back to Pin 4 on Header F Rear IO Module
+GND but NC - No wire in the corresponding cable

     3.)
 VCC - 24.5V

     4.)
 GND

     5.)
-Unknown - Runs over to Pin 1 on Header F (Rear IO Module)
+Digital Audio from HDMI Input - Parallel to Port 1 on Header F

     6.)

     7.)
 Goes to U4404 (Level Shifter) then to B6 on the SoC - I2C_PM_DAT